tatyanakoroleva00/practiceJS/Explanation.md

 28.10 - 64 exercices done, a lot of practice, arrays, objects, filling in.
 Done with arrays and objects.
 29.10 - 12 exercices done, arrays, Multidimensional arrays, enumeration
-31.10 - 8 exercices done, arrays and objects, searching through, enumeration
+31.10 - 8 exercices done, arrays and objects, searching through, enumeration 06.11 - 19 exercices done + made up some for myself, finished with arrays and objects, multidimensional, pushing